NewStrangeWorlds/FastChem/docs_src/sections/cpp_class.rst

   Indicates that the calculation was not successful, i.e. that the chemistry did not converge within the allowed maximum number of iterations steps given in the config file or set manually via ``FastChem.setMaxChemistryIter`` (see :ref:`here<sec:fastchem_methods>`).
 One way to solve such a problem is to increase the maximum number of iteration steps.

-``constexpr unsigned int fastchem::FASTCHEM_INITIALIZATION_FAILED`` Indicates that something went wrong during reading one of the input files.
+``constexpr unsigned int fastchem::FASTCHEM_INITIALIZATION_FAILED`` Indicates that something went wrong while reading one of the input files.
 To find the source of the problem, one can set the verbose level in the config file or manually via ``FastChem.setVerboseLevel`` (see :ref:`here<sec:fastchem_methods>`) to a higher value and look at the terminal output.

 ``constexpr unsigned int fastchem::FASTCHEM_IS_BUSY`` The chemistry calculations of ``FastChem`` can only be called once for each object class instance.
 Attempting to start a new calculation while another is still running, for example via OpenMP, will result in ``FastChem`` returning this flag.